MartinEesmaa/VVCEasy/FFMPEGVVC.md

 Also, please check changelog before you download the new version.

+Since 15th October 2024, Windows and Linux custom builds of FFmpeg-VVC on my forked repo FFmpeg-Builds will turn from my manual time to automatic computer to save my time.

 ### Changelog
 ```
+15/10/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
+Fix static VVC Matroska mux, added Dolby AC-4 experimental decoder back & support JPEG-XL of mux on MP4, MOV, MKV, TS & AVI, also VVC mux of AVI.
+Automatic builds are on way for Windows & Linux...
 05/10/2024: Updated FFmpeg with up to 7.1 and latest nightly, vvenc, vvdec latest up to 3.0.0-rc2 and others.
 25/09/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
 Added support of qrencode and quirc for QR-code encoding/decoding external filter for Windows & Linux builds only. (sorry for hiatus nearly three months)
 30/06/2024: Updated FFmpeg with latest nightly, vvenc and others.
 Added support of SVT-HEVC and SVT-VP9 external libraries to FFmpeg VVCEasy builds for Windows & Linux x86_64 only.